Spink & Son

-Spink & Son (established 1666) are an auction and collectibles company known principally for their sales of coins, banknotes, stock and bond certificates and medals.
+Spink & Son (established 1666) is an auction and collectibles company known principally for their sales of coins, banknotes and medals.
 They also deal in philatelic items, wine and spirits, and other collectible items.

 History

 John Spink founded a goldsmith's and pawnbroker's business near Lombard Street, London, in 1666.
 The Great Fire of London caused a temporary relocation before Spink returned to the rebuilt Lombard Street.
-In 1770 the firm moved to 2 Gracechurch Street where they traded in jewellery and coins.